 At first glance, there appears to be little rhyme or reason to the bewildering array of firms within the KBW Ventures portfolio.

 There’s Geltor, a California-based start-up that makes plant-based collagen.
-Prolacta, a life sciences company that is developing human breast milk formula for premature babies, is already present in “20 percent of the hospitals in the US now,” Prince Khaled points out.
+Prolacta, a life sciences company that is developing human breast milk fortifiers for premature babies, is already present in “40 percent of level three and four hospital neonatal units in the US now,” Prince Khaled points out.

 Then there’s Zipline, a drone delivery service that is currently flying medical supplies to rural parts of Rwanda.

 Throw in cryptocurrency outfits, a lengthy list of plant-based and lab-grown food manufacturers, LED and electric vehicle projects in Jordan and a fast-growing partnership with National Geographic’s Ocean Odyssey, and it seems tough to draw the threads of this diverse investment strategy together.

 For Prince Khaled, however, the strategy is clear.

 “One of our criteria is you have to be profitable, you have to have an actual product that people can get behind,” he says.
 “I usually don’t invest in seed, I invest in Series A [rounds], B, maybe C and D is a little late.”